crankycyclops/trogdor-pp/src/trogdord/docs/security.md

 ## Placing Trogdord Behind a Firewall

 Trogdord should **never** run on an open port on a public facing network.
-Since it will accept all connections and execute all valid requests, anyone in the world could maliciously delete or alter games and players at any time.
-Instead, you should place it behind a firewall and setup your environment such that only trusted tools can communicate with it.
+Since it will accept all connections and execute all valid requests, anyone in the world could maliciously delete or alter games and players or their data at any time.
+Instead, you should place it behind a firewall and setup your environment such that only trusted applications can communicate with it.

 ## Connections and Rate Limiting